bartnash/documents/AITraining.md

 # Artificial Intelligence

+## Predictive AI

+Predictive AI uses patterns in current data to predict future outcomes.
+Nearest neighbor is one algorithm used here.

+## Artificial General Intelligence (AGI)
+The ability for machines to understand, learn and apply general knowledge across a wide range of tasks and domains.

 ## Generative AI

 Generative AI is a type of artificial intelligence that creates new content, such as images, text, or music, by learning patterns and characteristics from existing data.

+## We have no moat
+[We Have No Moat and Neither Does OpenAI](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) "Leaked" doc from someone at Google analyzing their view of the state of open source vs closed AI.
+Great starting point for really learning about generative AI.
+I don't think it has much

 ### ChatGPT
 Is a chat interface to a "Generative Pre-trained Transformer."
 The term "Generative" refers to the model's ability to generate new content, "Pre-trained" indicates that the model is initially trained on a large corpus of text data, and "Transformer" refers to the transformer architecture, which is a key component of the model.
 The GPT models are designed to generate text by leveraging the knowledge learned during pre-training on vast amounts of text data.